How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 ⚠ Important: This erases your files, apps, and settings.

-2. Select Reset this PCRemove everything (recommended for BitLocker issues).
+2. Reset this PC → Remove everything (recommended when BitLocker issues are involved)

 Prevent Being Asked for the Key Next Time